SAP-samples/teched2025-XP260/exercises/ex3/ex3.2/README.md

      - User: **Filter** by the support user account (e.g., alice.support@company.com)
   - Execute the filter query to retrieve the log entries.
   - Locate the log entry corresponding to your incident modification.
+  - ⚠️ **Note:**: If the log entries do not show up immediately, you may have to wait a few seconds.

 - ✅ **Result:**
   - Detailed audit logs now display sensitive field modifications – Unlike the vulnerability demonstrated in [💥 3.
 Exploitation](./README.md#-3-exploitation), the audit log now shows complete information for all modified incident fields (customer, title, urgency, status, assignedTo, message) with their before and after values.